nachonerd/silex_finder_provider/README.md

     ...
 ```
 #### I Add Get N First Files or Dirs
 Now you can get the n first files or dirs.
-And if you this new method combine
+And if you combine this new method
-with de sort desc new methods you can get last first files or dirs.
+with the sort desc new methods you can get last first files or dirs.

 ```php
 <?php